haotianjia95/haotianjia95/universal_rules.md

 **This world itself is dark, chaotic, absurd, and irrational place.
 Only the laws of physics are universal and unchanging (and they are hidden in the darkness!)**

-A person who has long been in a mild environment may mistakenly think that this world , but one who live in peaceful must bare in mind that there's no peaceful time, but only peaceful country.
+A person who has long been in a mild environment may mistakenly think that this world could make sense, but one who live in peaceful must bare in mind that there's no peaceful time, but only peaceful country.

 Assault, abuse, war, hunger, etc., occur constantly over this planet. the civilization is and will continue marching forward, but it is not a one step approach,